 Professional writing prepares students for work in a field that requires strong communication skills.
 Students in this track will receive intensive training in advanced writing and research as well as reading and interpreting literature.
-Upon graduation professional writing students will be prepared to find a writing or editing position or pursue graduate studies in literature, writing, or the law.
+Upon graduation professional writing students will be prepared for a writing or editing position or to pursue graduate studies in literature, writing, or law.

-Note: In addition to completing the following required courses, students must fulfill the General Education Requirements listed on page 61.
+Note: In addition to completing the following required courses, students must fulfill the General Education Requirements listed on pages 63-64.
 Major requirements and/or General Education Requirements may be changed by official action of the faculty.